-- Wildlife and nature: If you are interested in animals and nature, want to spend quality of time in the jungle, a Chitwan jungle safari can be an unforgettable experience.
+- Wildlife and nature: If you are interested in animals and nature, and want to spend quality of time in the jungle, a Chitwan jungle safari can be an unforgettable experience.
 Keep in mind, however, that Jungle Safari may not provide the same possibilities to see animals as a longer safari.

 - Budget: A Chitwan jungle safari is often less expensive than a longer safari, so it might be a good option too.

-Overall, a 2 Days Chitwan jungle Safari can be a fun and exciting experience for many people, but it's important to consider your individual preferences and circumstances before deciding if it's right for you.
+Overall, a 2 Days Chitwan Jungle Safari can be a fun and exciting experience for many people, but it's important to consider your individual preferences and circumstances before deciding if it's right for you.

 What is the best season?